 Employers can compensate workers with cash, stock and various job benefits, but companies can also give gifts to employees for work achievements.
 Such achievement awards you receive for job performance are included in your taxable income, but if you get an award for length of service such as a retirement gift, it may be tax exempt.
 Gifts have to meet certain rules and guidelines to qualify for tax-exempt status and gifts of significant value are taxable.
 If your company is considering different retirement gift suggestions for an employee, you may want to consider the tax implications involved.

 Awards of cash and cash equivalents from an employer are always included in your taxable income, even if you receive an award based on your years of service rather than an achievement award.
 Cash equivalents describe assets that are easily convertible to cash like a savings bond, gift card or gift certificate.
 According to the Internal Revenue Service, food, lodging, tickets to sporting and theater events and stocks are also forms of compensation that don't qualify for tax-exempt status.

 The tax exclusion for awards of tangible property is subject to a limit of $1,600 per year and a limit of $400 applies to awards that are not qualified plan awards.
 According to the IRS, an award is not a qualified plan award if the average cost of all employee achievement awards an employer gives during the year is more than $400.
 A qualified plan achievement award must be given in connection with an established, written plan that doesn't tilt eligibility toward highly compensated employees.
-For 2017, highly compensated employees are either those who own at least 5 percent of the business during the current or prior year, or employees receiving more than $120,000 in annual pay.
+For 2017 and 2018, highly compensated employees are either those who own at least 5 percent of the business during the current or prior year, or employees receiving more than $120,000 in annual pay.